Bubuworks/password_gen/README.md

 ./gradlew run

-Note: This project is mostly just an experiment however it is functional.
+Note: This project is not maintained.